-To replace a key that you’ve previously set up, you first need to mark it as compromised.
-After it’s marked compromised, you can choose to replace the key.
-Make sure you keep that key you've marked compromised unchanged until you've completed the transfer to the new keyset.
+To replace a key that you’ve previously set up, you first need to mark it for replacement.
+After it’s marked for replacement, you can choose to replace the key.
+Make sure you keep that key you've marked for replacement unchanged until you've completed the transfer to the new keyset.

 Once you’ve chosen to replace the key, we will send you an email with further instructions on how to complete the replacement process.

 For Gold users who are using the standard setup of Mobile Key + Hardware key + Casa Recovery Key, you can start adding a Coldcard device as a second hardware key in their keyset, which replaces the mobile key, by tapping the Casa Icon and then tapping “Switch Key Setup.”

 Whether you’re setting up Casa App for the first time, or rotating out an existing key you’ve already added, you will get an email from Casa when setting up your Coldcard device.

 When you get the email to connect your Coldcard device, click the link (from a laptop or desktop computer), then choose “Coldcard.”